Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

   User: id=3
 ```

-Why order of elements of request and response collections is important.
+**Why order of elements of request and response collections is important?**

 The reason of this is in reducing logic, basically request elements are mapped one-to-one to response elements.
 Thus if order of elements of request collection is different then the result of execution can be unpredictable.

 **Deduplication batch command request parameters**.

 In some cases your batch method can depend on behavior of third-party service or library that skips duplicates in a request.
-It can be a rest service that expects unique values.
+It can be a rest service that expects unique values and ignores duplicates.
 In this case the size of elements in request collection can be different from size of elements in response collection.
 It violates one of the behavior principle.
-To fix it you need to manually map request to response collection, for example:
+To fix it you need manually map request to response, for example:

 ```java
 // hava 8